cobalthq/cobalt-product-public-docs/content/en/Account/_index.md

 ---
 title: "Sign In to Cobalt"
-linkTitle: "Sign In"
+linkTitle: "Account"
-weight: 9
+weight: 70
 description: >
-  Start the pentest process.
+  Manage your account access.
 Sign in to the Cobalt app.
+aliases:
+  - /getting-started/sign-in/
 ---

 {{% pageinfo %}}